 Adult day care.
 You can find programs here that are similar to those at senior centers, but it may also have more extensive services if your loved one needs more care.
 Costs vary quite a bit from region to region.

 Help at home.
-Personal and in-home care services can help with daily activities, such as getting your loved one dressed or preparing his meals.
+Personal and in-home care services can help with daily activities, such as getting your loved one dressed or preparing their meals.

 If your loved one could just use some companionship during the day, a volunteer organization might help.

-If he needs medical care, consider home health care.
+If they need medical care, consider home health care.
 Depending on what you need, the costs for these caregiving services vary from free to hundreds of dollars a day.

 Meal programs.
 Many areas have local groups -- such as Meals On Wheels -- that provide free or low-cost nutritious meals.
 Some grocery stores offer prepared meals that can be delivered.

 Where to Get Advice